-The dumpster they were arrested at did not have a “no trespassing” sign posted, the gate was wide open, and the dumpster wasn’t locked.
-They weren’t prowling, they weren’t loitering, and they weren’t trespassing and dumpster diving isn’t even illegal in Pennsylvania.
+The dumpster they were arrested at did not have a “No Trespassing” sign posted, the gate was wide open and the dumpster wasn’t locked.
+They weren’t prowling, they weren’t loitering and they weren’t trespassing.
+Dumpster diving isn’t even illegal in Pennsylvania.
 Tony and Sam always leave the place cleaner than they found it when dumpster diving and neither of them have ever been in trouble with the law.

 Please donate to the Dumpster Divers Defense Fund here.

 Tony and Sam’s preliminary hearing was originally set for 12/22/2016 but was delayed to 01/23/2017.
 I will update here after the preliminary hearing.